Drivers fined $1,600 each for their roles in death of 14-year-old Brazilian exchange student

 Fernanda Girotto, 14, died after being hit twice in a crosswalk in Burnaby, B.C., in 2018

-Paul Oliver Wong and Kai Man Cheu were convicted under the Motor Vehicle Act in Vancouver Provincial Court on Thursday.
+Paul Oliver Wong and Kai Man Cheu were fined $1,600 each under section 144 of the Motor Vehicle Act.

-The student, who was from Brazil, was first hit by a pickup truck driven by Wong.
+The student was first hit by a pickup truck driven by Wong.

 He got out of his truck and turned on his hazard lights, but Girotto was hit again when a second vehicle driven by Cheu went around Wong's truck.